unmixablemix/amaitra/about.md

-theme: jekyll-theme-midnight
-title: About me
+---
+layout: default
+---
+<b>About me</b><br>
-Description: I am a graduate student in the Biology department of the Indian Institute of Science Education and Research, Pune.
+<p>I am a graduate student in the Biology department of the Indian Institute of Science Education and Research, Pune.
 My current research tries to understand the patterns and underlying mechanisms of how individuals of a species distribute themselves in an available niche.
 I analyse large, systematically collected primary datasets by developing computation-based statistical tools.
 I mostly use R to write my scripts, with some patches in C++ and Python.
-I'd love to explore Ecological Acoustics!
+I'd love to explore Ecological Acoustics!</p>